 The Institute for Regional Conservation calls marlberry, Ardisia escallonioides, "one of our more attractive native shrubs when in bloom.
 One of the best shrubs for the garden."
 We'd go a step further: Marlberry is pretty darn attractive — even when not in bloom.

 The flowers, while pretty enough, are small.
 However, marlberry doesn't put out a flower or two or three.
 It puts out clusters of them.
 Huge, dense clusters.
 Enough to wake up the surrounding woods.
 And while fall tends to be the peak season, they will bloom at intervals throughout the year.
-Marlberry has long, glossy leaves that remain on the plant throughout the year.
+Marlberry has long, glossy leaves that remain on the plant year round.
 The bark is grayish-white, and adds to marlberry's good looks.

 Whether marlberry is a shrub or a tree, or both, is a matter of opinion.
-It short as tree goes, reaching 20 feet max but usually 12 to 15, its width half the height.
+It's short as trees go, reaching 20 feet max but usually 12 to 15, its width half the height.
 Typically it has multiple trunks that are a few inches in diameter at most.

 The flowers produce small, deep purple berries that are food for birds and other animals.
 Marlberry also provides cover for birds.